EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Background

 \textbf{SANA}~\cite{xie2024sana} adopts the conventional linear attention approach in DiTs by applying a linear projection for values and using $\phi_\textrm{SANA}(x_n) = \textrm{ReLU}(\textrm{Linear}(x_n))$ for queries and keys.
 However, this setup alone does not yield satisfactory results, prompting further modifications to the transformer architecture.
 Specifically, the standard feed-forward network at the end of each transformer block is replaced with a complex convolutional module named MixFFN, which comprises multiple convolution layers to enhance the local information of tokens.
 Compared to DiTs with scaled dot-product attention, this improves latency while achieving image generation quality comparable to the SOTA.

 \textbf{LinFusion}~\cite{liu2024linfusion} explores linear attention for UNet-based diffusion approaches using Stable Diffusion v1.5~\cite{rombach2022sd15} and Stable Diffusion XL~\cite{podell2023sdxl}.
-To this end, Liu et al. compute queries and keys with the following function: where LN denotes layer normalization~\cite{ba2016layer}.
+To this end, Liu et al. compute queries and keys with the following function $\phi_{\textrm{LF}}(x_n) = $

+where LN denotes layer normalization~\cite{ba2016layer}.
 The first linear layer projects each $x_n$ to a lower dimensional space, while the second linear layer projects back to the original space.
 For the values, they use a linear projection.
 This linear attention mechanism is then integrated into existing models, which are subsequently distilled.
-Although, this approach works well for UNets, results presented in both ~\cite{liu2024linfusion} and in this paper (see Table~\ref{tab:pixart}) show that it fails for DiTs.
+Although, this approach works for UNets, results presented in both ~\cite{liu2024linfusion} and in this paper (see Table~\ref{tab:pixart}) show that it fails for DiTs.

 \textbf{Key--Value Token Compression.} Another approach to accelerate attention is key-value (KV) token compression, which reduces the number of keys and value tokens.
-This technique is implemented in the DiT-based PixArt-$\Sigma$~\cite{chen2024pixartsigma}.
-Chen et al. use a depthwise convolution to compress keys and values.
+This technique is implemented in the DiT-based PixArt-$\Sigma$, where Chen et al~\cite{chen2024pixartsigma} use a depthwise convolution to compress keys and values.
 In practice, this operation aggregates $k \times k$ blocks of tokens into a single compressed token, which lowers the amount of keys and values by a factor of $k$.
 Hence, the size of the matrix $QK^T$ is also smaller by a factor of $k$, thus improving efficiency.
 In PixArt-$\Sigma$, the same compression kernel is used for both keys and values.
 As this kernel is integrated with conventional self-attention, the computational complexity remains quadratic.